The System - Schema.org Plugin enables you to add Structured Data to your website content.

 Schema.org Plugins

-As of Joomla!
-5.1, there are also 9 separate Schema.org plugins - see image below.
+The Joomla!
+5.2 CMS includes nine separate Schema.org plugins - see image below.

 Each plugin's settings can be tweaked to determine when the associated Schema Type is to be used.